magnus390/Angular_SpringBoot_FullStack/README.md

 Please make sure that both the Frontend and Backend applications are running simultaneously for the proper functioning of the application.

-Feel free to modify the code, experiment, and enhance the application according to your requirements.
-Happy coding!

 **2. Description**